G4B3R-mini/Block/README.md

       this also means access to biometric setup and activity callbacks (FileManager and other stuff for web prompter) will be much easier, no need for complex fragment wrapper implementation

-## InfernoPromptFeatureState

-- [ ] add filePicker param and move creation to base activity, this avoids having to create a custom FilePicker for use in compose, and assures all logic is handled correctly

 ## InfernoHistoryPage

-- [ ] offset wonky, works pretty well thou, check how implemented in moz pager
+- [ ] offset wonky, switch to moz pager implementation instead of custom
 - [ ] delete time range (2 hours, 2 days, everything), copy moz implementation
 - [ ] reference DefaultPagedHistoryProvider
 - [ ] also add time range deletion,